 This is a free and open-source project on CurseForge, and as such-- of course you can include it in your modpack!
 While not required, it's much appreciated if you link back to Phosphor's project page and Patreon in your mods list or credits page.

-This mod would not have been possible without the research done by Mathe172 and PhiPro95.
-Parts of this mod are inspired and/or based off their previous work.
+This mod would not have been possible without the contributions made by Mathe172 and PhiPro95.
+Some components of this mod are inspired and/or based off their previous work.

 Please use the issue tracker linked at the top of the page to report bugs, crashes, and other issues.
-The Curseforge comments section is not the place to report these kinds of problems.
+The Curseforge comments section is not the place to report these kinds of problems and will likely result in you being asked to forward it to the issue tracker.